QuTech-Delft/cQASM-spec/WIP.md

 ------------------------

 Allows constants to be defined.

+TODO: a constant is exactly the same as a variable, except it cannot be assigned.
+Primitive constants also exist; they're like `volatile const` in C in that they can vary but the algorithm can't write to them.
+Also, `runtime const` actually makes a variable, except that variable cannot be assigned.

 Syntax: `[export|global] [static] const <name> [: <type>] = <value>`, where:
  - the `export` keyword indicates that the constant should be declared in the